30 Growth Mindset Phrases to Encourage Children

 Home » Learning Habits » 30 Growth Mindset Phrases to Encourage Children

-When a child is born, they have a clean slate ahead of them.
-While they don’t know it yet, they’re faced with years of opportunity to create a life that’s fitting and unique for them.
+While they don’t know it yet, they’re faced with years of opportunity to create a fitting and unique life for themselves.
 Unfortunately, many of us don’t realize until much later in life just how much control we have over the directions of our own lives.
-And part of this is because we are stuck with a fixed mindset that dictates that failure is the end all and be all of any experience.
+Part of this is because we are stuck with a fixed mindset that dictates that failure is the end all and be all of any experience.

 Why Is it Important to Help Children Develop a Growth Mindset?